tjbenneche/rampup-curriculum/2015-06-02-misc-musings.md

 - week 1 (not as a lesson, but as resource for students)
 - weeks 2 & 3 - combine into one lesson, strip out some detail
 - weeks 4 & 5 - combine into one lesson, only build one one jquery function before moving on to actually using framework
+- week 7 - provide data in JSON and teach how to use it with AJAX
 - exercises
 - explainer doc for jobs in front-end/design space, skillsets needed for diffferent jobs, growth opportunities, etc
 -